mjbuckley/wikipedia-rating-project-plugin/README.md

 ## Known Issues

+1. This plugin was developed before WordPress introduced the new Gutenberg block editor, and some parts of the plugin may not work when using the new editor.
+A simple fix is to install and use the WordPress [Classic Editor](https://wordpress.org/plugins/classic-editor/) plugin.
+This restores the editor that was in place when the plugin was made, and it ensures that the plugin works properly.
+In addition to installing the Classic Editor, be sure it is activated and turned on for all users in all situations.
+See the official WordPress Classic Editor documentation for more information on plugin setup.

-Every WordPress post is given a unique post slug.
+2. Every WordPress post is given a unique post slug.
 However, if a post is deleted, that slug is made available for reuse again.
 For example, suppose that a review with a post slug of Middle-Ages-3 is deleted.
 The next time someone reviews the Middle Ages Wikipedia page, that review will take on the old post slug of Middle-Ages-3.
 Two live reviews will never have the same post slug, but it is possible that a review could have the same slug as a deleted review.
 This is an issue with how WordPress assigns post slugs, but we are working on a solution for this in a future release.

 ### Notes